Installing Python packages¶

 Use an existing container with a pip virtual environment¶

 If you have an existing container but need a few extra packages, you may install such packages on the file systems in pip virtual environment and use them with the container.
-An example of this approach is given in the LUMI PyTorch guide.

 Use the LUMI container wrapper¶

-We provide the LUMI container wrapper which may be used to solve the "many small files" performance problem by wrapping a Conda/pip installation.
+We provide the LUMI container wrapper which may be used to solve the "many small files" performance problem by wrapping a Conda or pip installation.
 This is a convenient way to get access to a performant Python installation if you only run a single binary/script and/or need to intertwine with the host software environment without having to explicitly deal with containers.
 See this GitHub issues for a more detailed discussion of when this approach may be preferred over using a container directly.

-Use the CSC software stack¶
+Use the CSC software stack or LUMI AI Factory containers¶

 CSC provides a small additional software stack on LUMI, similar to the software stacks provided on the Finnish HPC systems, which contains some Python packages.
 Please note that this software stack is only supported by CSC, not the LUMI User Support Team (LUST).